German Emissions At 70-year Low As Coal Use Drops - UrduPoint

 German Emissions At 70-year Low As Coal Use Drops

-Europe's biggest economy emitted 673 million tonnes of the greenhouse gases last year, 73 million tonnes fewer than in 2022, according to the energy think tank Agora Energiewende.
+Europe's biggest economy emitted 673 million tonnes of greenhouse gases last year, 9.8 per cent lower than in 2022, according to the energy think tank Agora Energiewende.

+The figure was 46 per cent lower than in 1990, getting closer to the European Union's 2030 target to have cut emissions by 55 per cent compared with the same reference year.

-The figure was at its lowest point "since the 1950s", Agora said in a statement, while warning that Germany had work to do to further reduce its emissions.
+In fact, Germany's emissions were at their lowest point "since the 1950s", Agora said in a statement, while warning that the government had work to do to further reduce pollution.

 The drop was "largely attributable to a strong decrease in coal power generation", Agora said.